Moinkhan8439/Bakery-Management-System/README.md

 are inter-connected in such a way that a single dish can be made up of more than one Ingredients and a paticular User(CUSTOMER) can order many dishes at once.

-## ps to run the API:
+## steps to run the API:

 1. Install requirements.txt
-2 Run- python manage.py makemigrations
+2. Run- python manage.py makemigrations
-3 Run- python manage.py migrate
+3. Run- python manage.py migrate
-4 Run- python manage.py runserver
+4. Run- python manage.py runserver
-5